pinry/pinry/docs/src/install-with-docker.md

 ## Configuring docker-pinry
 ------------------------

+All the configuration files will be created in your data folder you mounted to docker (mounted as `/data`).
+If you use docker's data volume, please find the way to edit files via `docker exec` and any way like [here](https://stackoverflow.com/questions/47490307/editing-files-inside-of-a-docker-container).

-Enable signups for new users by editing `pinry/local_settings.py`
+### Enable signups for new users
+Please edit  `/data/local_settings.py` in docker and remove the container then restart it.

 ```
 ALLOW_NEW_REGISTRATIONS = True
 ```